-Labaton Sucharow serves as liaison counsel in an action against Japanese consumer electronics company Olympus Corporation filed in Japan alleging a longstanding accounting fraud.
+Labaton Sucharow served as liaison counsel in an action against Japanese consumer electronics company Olympus Corporation filed in Japan alleging a longstanding accounting fraud.

 The case arises from Olympus’ admission on November 7, 2011 that it had been falsely representing its financial health to investors by concealing serious losses incurred from as far back as the 1990s.
 After a whistleblower complaint by Olympus’ CEO brought attention to exorbitant “advisory fees” being paid for several acquisitions, Olympus acknowledged that, since 1998, it had been engaging in a complex accounting scheme to hide massive losses on its balance sheet under the cover of legitimate acquisitions.
 Following these revelations, Olympus lost almost 80 percent of its market capitalization.
 The Japanese government brought a criminal case against Olympus and several of its executives.
 On September 25, 2012, during the first day of the trial, Olympus and three of its former executives pleaded guilty.

-The plaintiffs will recover approximately 45 percent of the recoverable losses claimed in the lawsuit.
+The plaintiffs recovered approximately 45 percent of the recoverable losses claimed in the lawsuit.
 This settlement is the highest recovery percentage to date achieved by non-Japanese investors in any of the securities lawsuits settled by Olympus.
-Deminor expects to distribute settlement proceeds in the first half of 2017.